May 10, 2026

 Physical skills make up the essential movement abilities that help us perform daily tasks and excel in various jobs.
 These include how we move, coordinate our actions, and handle physical work.
 For recruiters and HR professionals, understanding physical capabilities is key to matching the right people with the right roles.

-Features of Physical Skills:
+Features of Physical Skills

 • Motor Coordination: The smooth control of muscle movements that lets us perform precise tasks - like a surgeon's careful hand movements or a musician playing an instrument